hunterkepley/pi-hole-setup-guide/README.md

 This blacklist is update often, and this guide will include a script to pull a new version and update your blacklist file any time you want (can be run from an SSH session for ease-of-use)

+But, this blacklist will not block everything you want.
+Or it may.
+Depends on what you want out of this.
+I have over 600k blocked and I'm getting to a good point in my eyes, there's lists for everything you may want to block online including regex (which can be put in via the CLI or website)

 ----------------------

 ### Prerequisites